GhinwaFAKIH/SHARP-SPARQL-Hybrid-Query-Relaxation-Approach/README.md

   Provides utility functions and helper classes for common tasks.

+**`CONNOR/`**:Contains the full source code for the entity-based relaxation method used in the evaluation.
+Refer to the original project [here](https://gitlab.inria.fr/hayats/CONNOR).

 **Step 1: Compute Dataset Statistics and mapping function matrices**

 Before running any query relaxation tasks, global dataset statistics must be computed.